Prunus cerasifera 'Atropurpurea'

 A popular colorful accent tree looking like a cloud of pink flowers in spring with deep purple foliage all season long, delivers a bold statement in the landscape; best used either as a solitary specimen in the front yard or as a street tree

 Purpleleaf Plum is smothered in stunning clusters of fragrant white flowers along the branches in early spring before the leaves.
-It has attractive deep purple foliage throughout the season.
+It has attractive deep purple deciduous foliage.
 The pointy leaves are highly ornamental and turn an outstanding burgundy in the fall.
 The fruits are showy purple drupes displayed in mid summer.

 Purpleleaf Plum is a deciduous tree with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This tree will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Purpleleaf Plum is recommended for the following landscape applications;

 Planting & Growing